-Amidst increasingly alarming climate reports and the launch of the World Green Building Council’s Net Zero Carbon Buildings Commitment last year, a slew of companies have begun making official commitments to significantly reduce or eliminate their carbon footprint – including tech giants Apple, Facebook, Salesforce, and Lyft – which means real estate teams are diving into Net Zero Carbon strategies.
+Amidst increasingly alarming climate reports and the launch of the World Green Building Council’s Net Zero Carbon Buildings Commitment in 2018, a slew of companies have begun making official commitments to significantly reduce or eliminate their carbon footprint—including tech giants Apple, Facebook, Salesforce, and Lyft—which means real estate teams are diving into Net Zero Carbon strategies.
 While reducing embodied carbon, implementing energy efficient design, and transitioning to renewable energy are all sound approaches, some are more nuanced to tackle than others.

 Natural gas is commonly used for heating and cooking in most buildings.
 While groups like the Renewable Thermal Collaborative are working to call attention to the issue of natural gas consumption, a full shift away from natural gas isn’t completely realistic right now.
 Instead, organizations are turning toward carbon offsets as a solution.

 Carbon offsets are a climate financing mechanism.
 Using certificates that represent a reduction of one metric ton of carbon dioxide emissions, people and organizations can purchase offsets that help fund projects that actively offset greenhouse gas emissions.
 While designing, constructing, and operating spaces to avoid carbon emissions in the first place is best, carbon offsets are another option for reducing one’s carbon footprint when the elimination of fossil fuel-based energy is not viable.

 This guide outlines key factors to consider when purchasing carbon offsets so that your organization is contributing to reputable options that are best for the environment.
 When purchasing carbon offsets, consider these seven criteria in respect to alignment with your project’s and organization’s goals and values.